 The majority of the day will be spent working one-to-one or two-to-one with a user in both outdoor and classroom settings.

-- deliver learning activities which fit in with the national curriculum and other award bodies such as ASDAN
+- Deliver learning activities which fit in with the national curriculum and other award bodies such as ASDAN and Gateway Qualifications

 - be adaptable, display initiative, and be able to work independently; we value creativity and unique thinking

 - demonstrate your ability to work and plan cooperatively